-Additionally, all providers of medical oxygen and oxygen-related equipment must have an updated contingency plan on file that ensures emergency oxygen, oxygen related equipment and services will be provided to beneficiaries on a 24-hour-a day basis and will be available during emergency situations, which may include the aftermath of a natural or national disaster.
+Additionally, all providers of medical oxygen and oxygen-related equipment must have an updated contingency plan on file that ensures emergency oxygen, oxygen-related equipment and services will be provided to beneficiaries 24 hours a day.
+Providers are responsible for ensuring that medical oxygen and oxygen-related equipment are available during emergencies, if medically necessary.
+This may include the aftermath of a natural disaster.
+The department will not reimburse providers for unused equipment and supplies retrieved after an emergency.
 Pickup and delivery documentation must be maintained for all equipment.
 The provider of DME oxygen services and oxygen-related equipment and services must maintain beneficiary records.
 All beneficiary records must include equipment assessments, such as oxygen concentrator hour meter readings.

-If the equipment is equipped with a patient compliance hour meter, that reading must also be documented and maintained in the beneficiary's record.
+If the equipment has a patient compliance hour meter, that reading must also be documented and maintained in the beneficiary's record.